Best Time to Visit Cornwall Coast Path and Ocean

 Driving to Cornwall is the most common approach, and offers the most flexibility for getting around.
 If you aren’t familiar with driving in the UK, you should know that many roads in Cornwall are not for the faint of heart.

-You can expect main roads heading into Cornwall, but tinier country roads heading into and around most villages.
 If traveling from London, you’re likely to pass right by Stonehenge on your way.
 Add in a stop if this is on your bucket list, but also expect traffic to crawl near this area.

 My favorite stop on the way to Cornwall is Teals.
 This farm shop and restaurant is right off the A303, and likely on your way if you started near London.
 We loved picking up local treats in the shop and the adjacent field was the perfect spot for giving ourselves and our dog a short walk.